Health Benefits Of Nutmeg: 10 Reasons To Spice It Up!

 Health Benefits Of Nutmeg

 Nutmeg is great for your heart as it lowers cholesterol and reduces plaque in arteries.
 It is commonly used to combat gastrointestinal infections and flatulence.
 This spice improves insulin sensitivity, prevents cavities, and boosts memory and learning capacity.
 It can also help with depression, work as a sleep aid and aphrodisiac, and fight inflammation.
 A nutmeg oil massage can relieve aching muscles and joints.

-This seed (that’s right, it’s a seed, not a nut!) is a nutritional powerhouse, rich in minerals like calcium, iron, magnesium, phosphorus, potassium, sodium, and zinc, as well as vitamins such as vitamin C, thiamine, riboflavin, niacin, vitamin B6, folate, and vitamin A as well.1 Flavonoids, lignans, and alkyl benzene derivatives like myristicin also give it a range of medicinal benefits.2 Let’s take a look at all that this fragrant spice can do for you.
+This seed (that’s right, it’s a seed, not a nut!) is a nutritional powerhouse and contains flavonoids, lignans, and alkyl benzene derivatives like myristicin which give it a range of medicinal benefits.23 Let’s take a look at all that this fragrant spice can do for you.

 1. Lowers Cholesterol And Reverses Plaque In Arteries

-Keeping your cholesterol under control is important for keeping your heart healthy.
+Managing your HDL and LDL cholesterol level is important for keeping your heart healthy.
 And nutmeg might be able to do just that.
 One animal study found that when subjects with high cholesterol were given nutmeg, it reduced their LDL cholesterol by 76.3% and prevented triglycerides, cholesterol, and phospholipids from accumulating in the heart, liver, and arteries.
 But that’s not all.
 It was also able to combat experimentally induced atherosclerosis by reducing plaque size.
-Nutmeg is thought to work by hampering the absorption of cholesterol.3
+Nutmeg is thought to work by hampering the absorption of cholesterol.4

 2. Improves Insulin Sensitivity